 - Lite in size.

-But if it online why does I need to download files?
+But if it online why do I need to download files?

-After all, you needs to run the tool, and it need to have a good and updated virus definition file, so to have all that, you must download some small files and the definition file to run and scan your computer , also the files that needs to be scan are on your local disk, so to have access to the disk web browsers must use type of files that are allow to use in order to get access to the file system, and that due to the fact that you do not want every site to be able to inject its own tool into your computer.
+After all, you need to run the tool, and it needs to have a good and updated virus definition file.
+To have all that, you must download some small files and the definition file to run and scan your computer.
+Also, the files that need to be scan are on your local disk.
+To have access to the local disk from the web browsers.
+It must use a type of file that are allowed to use in order to get access to the file system.
+This is due to the fact that you do not want every site to be able to inject its own tool into your computer automatically.

 Online virus scanner – uploading a suspicious file: